Tips to optimize the performance of Umbraco powered websites

 I have a how to configure SQLServer sessionState for Umbraco post ready for you.

 Out of the box, an Umbraco website runs pretty great.
 But the default configuration makes it read from and write to disk a lot.
+Too much if you’d ask me.
 That is unnecessary, particularly if you don’t use some of the information provided, the log4net logs for example.
-This post gave you some pointers to optimize Umbraco’s performance, especially when you host dozens or hundreds on a single server or web-farm.
+This post gave you some pointers to optimize Umbraco’s performance, especially if you host dozens or hundreds Umbraco sites on a single server or web-farm.

 Thank you for your support.